colcon/colcon.readthedocs.org/user/known-issues-with-overriding.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If an API has changed, then every package in the underlay which depends on the overridden package (directly or indirectly) must be overridden too.
-You may have to find different versions of those packages that are compatible with the API changes.
+You will need to find versions of those packages that are compatible with the API changes.

 Undefined behavior when overridden package breaks ABI
 *****************************************************